FREQUENTLY ASKED QUESTIONS

 The Janicki Omni Processor is designed, engineered, and operated to ensure the exhaust or flue gas meets all applicable federal, state and local air quality requirements.
 The combination of a highly controlled thermal oxidation process in our fluidized sand bed and the downstream use of sorbent injection, particulate control via a cyclone and a filter baghouse, and other industry-standard control strategies are used to make this possible.

-The JOP S200 is designed to have a compact footprint.
-The core of the S200 has an approximate footprint of 24 m x 13 m (312 m^2).
-The water purification unit, if included, fits in a standard shipping container and will take up an additional area of 12 x 2.5 meters.
+The JOP S250 is designed to have a compact footprint of 27 m x 21 m (567 m^2).
 It is ideal to also have a minimum of 1,200 square meters to allow for trucks and other traffic to access the JOP.

 The water output meets WHO standards for potable drinking water.
 The plant meets US EPA standards for emissions, and all of the engineering on the plant is fully compliant with ASME code standards.